ribociclib (as succinate) film coated tablets

 KISQALI tablet contains an active substance called ribociclib.
 It is used to treat

-the body (metastatic).
+of the body (metastatic).

 KISQALI is believed to work by blocking the effects of types of enzymes, called cyclin